jolie/website/www/content/documentation/basics/communication_ports.md

 Jolie defines two types of operations:

-- one-way operations, which receives a message;
+- one-way operations, which receive a message;
-- request-response operations, which replies or receives a message and sends back a response.
+- request-response operations, which reply or receive a message and send back a response.

 Thus an interface is a collection of operation types, a list of One-Way and Request-Response operation declarations.